 These four-petal units are then appliquéd onto the background – again, I hand stitched these, but you could use invisible machine appliqué.
 The rest of the assembly is done by machine.

 Full, detailed instructions with plenty of extra tips and diagrams showing both variations, are given in the 16-page pattern.
-This can be purchased as a download from my Shop for £8.
+This can be purchased as a download from my online Shop for £8.

 Or to Wallhangings